 - Purposes and implications of higher education;

-- Justice and other ethical considerations associated with higher education, including implications for politics, society and sustainability;
+- Social justice and ethical considerations associated with higher education, including implications for politics, society and sustainability;

 - The concepts of praxis and related concepts (e.g., praxis development, theory in praxis, practical wisdom, practical judgement, phronesis);

 - What constitutes ‘good’ practice and ‘good’ professional practice in further/higher education? (and ‘good’ for whom?);